santhiprakash/ecomjunction/LAUNCH_SUMMARY.md

 **Can we launch today?** ❌ No

 **Why not?**
-- No production database (using localStorage)
+- No production database (using localStorage, need Neon DB)
+- No custom authentication system (need JWT-based auth)
 - No payment system
-- Incomplete authentication
+- Incomplete authentication flows
 - Insufficient testing
 - No legal documents
 - No production infrastructure